Active ingredients: apomorphine

-APOMORPHINE WOCKHARDT Solution for Injection or Infusion is indicated to reduce the number and severity of off phases in patients with Parkinsons disease severely disabled by motor fluctuations refractory to conventional therapy.
-Initiation of therapy with apomorphine should be undertaken in a specialist unit in a hospital setting.
-Conventional therapy should be continued during on phases.
+MOVAPO PFS is indicated to reduce the number and severity of "off" phases in patients with Parkinson's disease severely disabled by motor fluctuations refractory to conventional therapy.
+Initiation of therapy with Apomorphine Injection should be undertaken by a specialist unit in a hospital setting.
+Conventional therapy should be continued during "on" phases.

 How to take it

 The way to take this medicine is: Subcutaneous.
 This medicine is injected, usually with a short needle or pen-like device, into the fat just beneath the skin.

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

 Clear solution, practically colourless, odourless and practically free from visible particles.

 This medicine is available from a pharmacist and requires a prescription.
 It is

 You should seek advice from your doctor or pharmacist about taking this medicine.
 They can help you balance the risks and the benefits of this medicine during pregnancy.

 For side effects, taking other medicines and more